groots/meeting-spot-backend/scripts/README.md

 - [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy#install) must be installed
 - User must be authenticated with Google Cloud (`gcloud auth login`)
 - PostgreSQL client (`psql`) must be installed

+## Deployment Scripts

+The project also includes scripts to deploy the database verification service to Cloud Run:

+* `deploy_verification.sh` - Deploys the database schema verification service to Cloud Run
+* `deploy_verification_simple.sh` - Simplified version of the deployment script

+These scripts:
+- Build a Docker container with the verification code
+- Deploy it to Cloud Run as an authenticated service
+- Configure it to connect to the Cloud SQL instance
+- Output the URL and how to authenticate with the service

 ## Other Database Related Scripts